Skip to main content

 February 19, 2026

 Wondering “how do I store a generator when not in use?”
 It’s an essential task that keeps your machine in optimal shape for when you need it most.
-Whether you rely on your generator during power outages or for camping trips, knowing how to store a generator properly ensures it’s always ready to go.
-In this guide, we’ll walk you through the steps of preparing and storing a generator, including vital cleaning and maintenance tasks.
+Whether you rely on your generator during power outages or for camping trips, knowing how to store a portable or inverter generator properly ensures it’s always ready to go.
+In this guide, we’ll walk you through the steps of preparing and storing a generator, including vital small engine cleaning and proper maintenance tasks, for long-term storage.
 We’ll also discuss how to protect your generator from environmental factors, keeping it ready for action whenever the need arises.

 Preparing Your Generator for Storage